GWGraham/python_for_marine_data/source/1_shell_n_notebook.md

 ## Launching the Juypter Notebook:

-Using your system taskbar shortcut or at the command line, launch the Juypter notebook
+The Juypter notebook is a nice format for sharing python code and text, for example the write up of an analysis you've done alongside the code to re-generate that analysis.

-:
+Using your system taskbar shortcut or at the command line, launch the Juypter notebook:

 ```bash

 juypter notebook